TaylorPrewitt/carbon-awareAPI/README.md

 **Details:** *Execute and progress cloud computes greater than 24 hours in duration during periods of low emission to reduce the carbon footprint by Y%*

-**Results:** *Computes greater than 24 hours saw 0% change with standard temporal shifting, but controlling progression based on regional carbon intesity thresholds reduced operational emissions by 10%*
+**Results:** *48-hour ML runs saw a mean of 0.5% change using standard temporal shifting, but controlling progression based on regional carbon intesity thresholds reduced operational emissions by 10%*

 For more information and detailed results, please see the full case study: [Carbon Segmented Cloud Computes](https://github.com/TaylorPrewitt/carbon-awareAPI/tree/main/Documentation/Case%20Studies/Carbon_trigger)